Any music fanatic needs to make a trip to New Orleans at least once in their lifetime. Learn why with our ultimate guide to New Orleans music.

 Nestled in New Orleans’ Bywater neighborhood, the Music Box Village is a hidden sculpture garden where the structures double as musical instruments.
 Visitors can enjoy orchestral shows featuring local and national artists or experience the music box themselves during public hours.
 The site is also family-friendly, and a great place for kids to experiment with sound and music.

-The Neville Brother are some of the most soulful siblings in New Orlean.
+The Neville Brother are two of the most soulful siblings in New Orleans.
 Throughout their career, the funky four specialized in R&B and soul music with tours around the country.

 New Orleans knows that music has the power to unite no matter who you are or where you come from.
 With that premise, the Offline Playlist was born.
 Found exclusively on Spotify, this two-part compilation features a host of notable New Orleans musicians, unique genres and original songs.
 Start streaming today for a taste of NOLA anywhere in the world.